Florida Sports Betting

 Daytona 500

 Part of the NASCAR Cup Series, the Daytona 500 is widely regarded as the biggest race of the year.
-Held annually at the Daytona International Speedway, which stretches 500 miles and 200 laps, this is the season-opening race of the Cup series.
-Michael McDowell is the defending champion after winning the 2021 Daytona 500.
+Held annually at the Daytona International Speedway, the event stretches 500 miles and 200 laps as the season-opening race of the Cup series.

 Dixie Vodka 400